 Our job posts are all about our companies and what we want - they are totally focused on us.
 We need…Continue

 I've lost count of the number of frustrated job seekers I've spoken with over the past month.
-From the California coast to the suburbs of London, these seekers' full-fledged job search efforts, which span between 3 and 18 months, have…Continue
+From the California coast to the suburbs of London, these seekers' full-fledged job search efforts, which span between 3 and 18 months, have been…Continue

 We’ll admit right out of the gate that this is one blog post that directly relates to the type of business we run at ShinyNeedle.
 In order to write this post we had to mention our website, and we had to discuss challenge based hiring.
 There are hundreds of job posting websites available today.
 We just recently posted an article on how to manage the extremely large world of job posting websites.
 There are some that provide zero value, and some that have a bigger brand and have found ways to…Continue